Updated March 2018

 Q: How was my site getting results before?

-Since 2007, we have served search results from Bing’s index by default.
-We also use Google’s index to support certain Collections where Bing does not provide results.
+Since 2007, we served search results from Bing’s index by default.
+We also used Google’s index to support certain Collections where Bing does not provide results.
 We’re now serving these results from our own indexes, and are disconnected from Google.

 Q: How will you index my site?